• Skip to primary navigation

 Print Recipe

 The tastiest falafels you'll ever eat.
 Ever.
+Both stovetop and air fryer instructions are included.

 Ingredients